 Accessible restrooms are available in or near all venues.
 The nearest accessible restroom to the Original Circus Museum, Banyan Cafe, and Playspace is located in Tibbals Learning Center.

-Visitors who are Blind or Partially Sighted
+Visitors who are Blind or have Low Vision

 Visitors who are blind or partially-sighted may request a tour that incorporates tactile objects and visual description for any of our venues with two weeks’ advance notice.